iamacup/payload-relationship-enhancer/README.md

 * I don't think the structure of this plugin follows best practice
 * Should add some plugin init config params for profiling performance
 * Better docs
+* The config will let you point two fields on 1 collection to 1 field on another - this breaks stuff. need to sanitise out in config check step

 ## Contributing